Differential Estimates of ChangeIn Exercises 35–40, write a diffe... | Channels for Pearson+

 In Exercises 35–40, write a differential formula that estimates the given change in volume or surface area.

-The change in the volume V = (4/3)πr³ of a sphere when the radius changes from r₀ to r₀ + dr
+The change in the lateral surface area S = πr√(r² + h²) of a right circular cone when the radius changes from r₀ to r₀ + dr and the height does not change

 Verified step by step guidance